-In December 2016, the Company entered into contracts for engineering studies with Stantec Consulting Ltd. ("Stantec") and WSP Canada Inc. ("WSP") to validate the prototype plant findings and in particular, the previously modelled second stage design capability of the ReGen[TM] technology to produce approximately 45% to 53% Group III (synthetic grade) base oils from UMO feedstock in addition to Group II base lubricating oils, ultralow sulphur diesel fuel, and asphalt flux from the other two stages in the ReGen[TM] process.
+In December 2016, the Company entered into contracts for engineering studies with Stantec Consulting Ltd. ("Stantec") and WSP Canada Inc. ("WSP") to validate the prototype plant findings and in particular, the previously modelled second stage design capability of the ReGenTM technology to produce approximately 45% to 53% Group III (synthetic grade) base oils from UMO feedstock in addition to Group II base lubricating oils, light oil and asphalt flux from the other two stages in the ReGenTM process.

 WSP was retained to confirm the general feasibility of the ReGenTM process and to provide major equipment sizing, a preliminary equipment list, process flow diagrams, a cost estimate, and other information required to proceed to the next phase of design.
-WSP's report dated March 14, 2017, advised of validation by a pilot plant trial of a wide range of UMO feedstocks, WSP's opinion that the ReGen refining technology process is "technically sound" and that "construction and operation of the proposed re-refinery should provide finished products equivalent or greater than those contained in previous engineering studies".
-WSP's cost estimate for a 2,800 bpd UMO re-refinery using the patented ReGen process ranged between \$100 million and \$118 million.
+WSP's report dated March 14, 2017, stated that the ReGen refining technology process is